saeed402/int-2023/50 Commands of Linux.md

 *if you do not know the process ID and just want to kill the process with the name, you can make use of the **killall** command.*

+*Some common signals in kill command are:*

+    SIGHUP 1 It hangup detected on controlling terminals or death of controlling process.
+    SIGINT 2 It interrupts from keyboard.
+    SIGKILL 9 It kills signal.
+    SIGTERM 15 It terminates signal.

 ````syntax
 -->> kill <process ID>
 -->> killall <process name>